hpcleuven/VscDocumentation/source/software/singularity.rst

 You can also build images on the Singularity website, and download them to the VSC infrastructure.
 You will have to create an account at Sylabs.
-Once this is done, you can use `Sylabs Remote Builder`_ to create an image based on a :ref:`Singularity defintion
+Once this is done, you can use `Sylabs Remote Builder`_ to create an image based on a :ref:`Singularity definition
 <Singularity definition files>`.
 If the build succeeds, you can
 pull the resulting image from the library::